kjleitz/rgen/README.md

 or

 $ rgen component Button.js

+or

+$ rgen c Button
 ```

-As per convention, you should capitalize the component name.
+- As per convention, you should capitalize the component name.
 You don't have to, but keep in mind that `rgen` will not capitalize it for you.
-It doesn't matter if you add the .js extension or not.
-If you have a `components` subdirectory in the directory you're in, it will store the new file (`Button.js`) there.
+- It doesn't matter if you add the .js extension or not.
+- If you have a `components` subdirectory in the directory you're in, it will store the new file (`Button.js`) there.
 If you don't, it will be created wherever you run the command.
+- You can use `c` as shorthand for `component`

 If you specify a path, like this: